SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 **Checklist item 1: login/authentication components**
 After investigation, [AuthenticationController.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/newsecurity/controllers/AuthenticationController.java) appears to be the main source code for user login authentication in GoCD.
-Method performLogin() uses a local password file based authentication plugin to authenticate user login.
+* Method performLogin() uses a local password file based authentication plugin to authenticate user login.
-Method redirectToThirdPartyLoginPage() redirect user's login request to proper third party login page based on the third party authentication plugin ID "pluginId".
+* Method redirectToThirdPartyLoginPage() redirect user's login request to proper third party login page based on the third party authentication plugin ID "pluginId".
-Method authenticateWithWebBasedPlugin() use proper third party authentication plugin to authenticate user login.
+* Method authenticateWithWebBasedPlugin() use proper third party authentication plugin to authenticate user login.
 It seems that GoCD does not support user account lockout after N unsuccessful login attempts.
 It only calls method badAuthentication() to show message "Invalid credentials.
 Either your username and password are incorrect, or there is a problem with your browser cookies.
 Please check with your administrator." when authentication fails.
 Method isSecurityEnabled() in [SecurityService.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/service/SecurityService.java) and [GoConfigService.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/service/GoConfigService.java) is to check if authentication has been enabled or not.
 By default authentication service is not enabled on a newly installed GoCD Server (See https://docs.gocd.org/current/configuration/dev_authentication.html).
 Many GoCD system environment constants are defined in source file [SystemEnvironment.java](https://github.com/gocd/gocd/blob/master/base/src/main/java/com/thoughtworks/go/util/SystemEnvironment.java).
 Looks like GoCD does not support IP range based ACL(Access Control List) even though there is a class called "GoAcl" in [GoAcl.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/security/GoAcl.java) which only determines if a username is contained in a list of authorizedUsers.
 It is used in method readAclBy() in [GoConfigService.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/service/GoConfigService.java) to create a list of authorizedUsers to access a particular stage of some pipeline.
 In addition, it is used in method hasOperatePermissionForStage() in [SecurityService.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/service/SecurityService.java) to determine if a particular user has operate permission for a particular stage of some pipeline.
 Overall, login/authentication components of GoCD could prevent Spoofing attacks after authentication service is enabled.
 However, it is better to implement IP range based ACL and auto-user account lockout after N unsuccessful login attempts to prevent DoS attacks.

-**Checklist item 2: source materials validation components**
+**Checklist item 2: Source Materials Validation Components**
 GoCD contains validator classes in directory "GoCD\server\src\main\java\com\thoughtworks\go\validators".
 The Validators check for correct IP and port, and include whitelisting of characters for network connections.
 The files contain: HostNameValidator.java, PortValidator.java, Validator.java classes.
+These validators help protect against malformed ip packets with GoCD's network connections.

 **Checklist item 3: backup/restore components**
 [BackupsController.java](https://github.com/gocd/gocd/blob/master/api/api-backups-v1/src/main/java/com/thoughtworks/go/apiv1/admin/backups/BackupsController.java) is the main source code for user to perform the backup process in GoCD.
-Method setupRoutes() handles backup content type, verify backup confirm and authentication processes.
+* Method setupRoutes() handles backup content type, verify backup confirm and authentication processes.
-Method create() handles request and response.
+* Method create() handles request and response.
 Backup server runs based on the current user name and inform user the backup result.
-Method verifyConfirmHeader() verify request to see if it is satisfied in certain condition.
+* Method verifyConfirmHeader() verify request to see if it is satisfied in certain condition.

 [BackupConfigRepresenter.java](https://github.com/gocd/gocd/blob/master/api/api-backup-config-v1/src/main/java/com/thoughtworks/go/apiv1/backupconfig/representers/BackupConfigRepresenter.java) is code that allows user to configure backup settings for the GoCD server.
 Method toJSON() and method fromJSON() contain JSON object with information that lets user know about backup process is success or not.